hanabi/hanabi.github.io/README.md

   * Instead, Alice clues reds to Donald, which touches a red 1.
 This is a *Trash Bluff* because it makes Bob think he has red 5, but he instead blind-plays blue 2.
 This is a 1-for-1 clue.
   * Donald knows that since Alice did a 1-for-1 instead of a 2-for-1, he should chop move.
   * Cathy does not know that Donald will chop move until he demonstrates it or until the blue 3 in her hand is directly clued.

+### Ejection

+* *Ejection* refers to a move like a *Finesse*, but instead of playing your *Finesse Position* card, you instead play your *Second Finesse Position* card.
+(For example, if your hand is completely unclued, your *Second Finesse Position* is slot 2.)
+* Certain types of "wasted" clues signal an *Ejection*.

+#### Dupe Ejection

+* If someone clues a card as a "one for one", and that card is already clued in someone else's hand, this is usually a *Distribution Clue*, which is sometimes done in the *End-Game*.
+* However, if this type of move is done before the *End-Game*, it must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Known Trash Ejection

+* Often times, a player can have one or more cards that are known duplicates / trash.
+They will discard them it without being told anything further.
+* If a clue is given that ONLY touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Double Play Ejection

+* If a player knows that a card in their hand is playable, and then they recieve ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
+* However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Unknown Trash Ejection

+* In general, *Bluffs* work because the person who received the clue knows that they have a "one-away" card of that color.
+* If none of the stacks are finished and someone clues a trash card, it might look like a *Trash Bluff*.
+But, if the *Finesse Position* card is played, then the person will think that the card is actually a useful 1-away card (instead of trash).
+* Since that would be a lie, the clue must have some other purpose - it should signal an *Ejection* on the very next player.
+* Since the *Second Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.

 ### The Dump Truck